 - The surgeon will remove the damaged pieces of tendon and bursa and any other torn fragments from the rotator cuff injury.
 These fragments can compress nearby nerves and also make movement in the shoulder difficult and painful.

 - Flexibility is then restored to the rotator cuff by shaving down the shoulder blade to allow the tendon on the rotator cuff to have more room to move and rotate.

 - Once the tendon has more room to move, the surgeon will then add stability to the rotator cuff by attaching the tendon to the humerus (the upper bone of the arm).

-To learn more about the rotator cuff surgery we offer to patients in Reno, NV, contact Swift Institute today and schedule an appointment with one of our orthopedic surgeons.
+To learn more about the rotator cuff surgery we offer to patients in Reno and Carson City, contact Swift Institute today and schedule an appointment with one of our orthopedic surgeons.